cyberhasan7/Hasanali-H/README.md

 ## 🎯 Vision & Goals
 - 🏆 Win cybersecurity hackathons with innovative solutions
-- 💼 Land top IT placements (Avasoft & beyond)
+- 💼 Land top IT placements
 - 💡 Build a faceless AI-powered business that works while I sleep
 - 🌍 Contribute to making the digital world safer for everyone